• Skip to main content

 A budget permits you to spend.
 Permission to spend the money you make where you want to spend it and how much you can afford.

-And if debt freedom or early retirement is important to you, you decide that’s where your money should go.
+And if debt freedom or early retirement is important to you, you decide where your money should go.

 Budgets Decrease Money Fights